hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make them cramp and difficult to play.
 >
 > Bel.
-There's many of them if play'd e'en so well,
+There's many of them if played e'en so well,
 >
 > Will never please the ear, nor ever sell;
 >